Updated July 19, 2023

 1. Average Profit Method

-Under the average profit method, an average profit usually for the last 3-4 years is calculated ignoring any abnormal profit or loss.
-The average profit figure thus calculated will be multiplied by the agreed number of years say 4 or 5.
+The average profit approach calculates a modest profit over the last 3-4 years, ignoring any abnormal profit or loss.
+The computed average profit will be multiplied by the agreed-upon number of years, say 4 or 5.
 The resultant figure gives the value of the goodwill.

 2. Super Profit Method

 Under the super profit method, the valuation of goodwill involves multiplying the net profit by a specified number of years.
 Net profit is calculated by taking the excess profit over the average profit.
 Deducting the typical return from the projected sustainable profit yields the average profit.
 By multiplying the capital utilized by the usual rate of return, the future sustainable profit is computed.
 To calculate the amount of goodwill, multiply the super profit by the agreed-upon number of years from purchase.